haplesshero13/lc3platform/README.md

 i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00)
 ```

-* Skip to "Get the LC3 Developer Platform" if you already have gcc.
-If not, install the Command Line Tools for your version of Xcode.
-Or else, get Xcode 4.3.
+* Skip to [Get the LC3 Developer Platform](#get-the-lc3-developer-platform) if you already have gcc.
+If not, you can try to install the Command Line Tools for your version of Xcode.
+Or, you can get Xcode 4.3.

 ####Get Xcode 4.3 (Mac OS X 10.6+)
 If you don't have Xcode yet, then follow these instructions.

 * Install Xcode 4.3 (free with Apple/iTunes ID) using the Apple App Store (warning: this is a huge download; you may wish to prepare some popcorn) and download the Command Line Tools in addition: go to Xcode&rarr;Preferences&rarr;Downloads, find Command Line Tools, and click install.
 * Run `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer` and enter your password (You won't see anything on the screen when you type your password.
 This is a privacy feature.)
+(You can skip this step if you already have old Xcode or GCC.
+Check using `gcc --version` like below.)
-* Check that you have Xcode and gcc by typing `gcc --version`.
+* Check that you have gcc by typing `gcc --version`.
 If you get a message similar to the following, then you are all set.

 ```
 i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00)